 - The federal estate tax exclusion is forfeited if the assets go to your surviving spouse.

-- In community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin) Joint Tenancy will expose your assets to capital gains taxes that could have been avoided.
+- In community property states (Arizona, California, Idaho, Louisiana, Nevada, Texas, Washington and Wisconsin) Joint Tenancy will expose your assets to capital gains taxes that could have been avoided.

 - If joint tenants are not married, gift taxes may be due when the Joint Tenancy is created.